PlsNothingEmbarrassing/smartptr/README.md

 ## Task 4
 - For task 4 we were essentially asked to make a smart pointer class which could be used as a template to implement automatic reference counting for a managed object.
+### Reference Count class
 - To begin with I created a reference count class to contain the count and perform incrementing and decrementing operations.
+### Smart_ptr class
 - I then created a template smart_ptr class which would be used to manage an objects memory and reference count.
 The code for the ptr class is quite similar to the my_string object code from previous implementations but with some key differences such as using the member functions of the reference count object to increment and decrement the count.
-- I use a virtual deconstuctor in the smart_ptr class for when the reference count reaches 0 the managed object and reference count object data are deleted so there are no memory leaks.
+- I use a virtual deconstuctor in the smart_ptr class for when the reference count reaches 0 the managed object and reference count pointer data are deleted so there are no memory leaks.
+As the objects are "newed" and their memory is dynamically allocated, they must be explicitly deleted as dynamically allocated objects have a lifetime that extends beyond the scope that they were created in.
+The pointers to the managed object and the managed refcount are set to nullptr so that they are not left dangling.
+This is when a pointer is left pointing to deallocated memory and so dereferencing the pointer can lead to unpredictable results as the memory might have been used for a different purpose.
+- I used a get() function to access the raw pointer to the managed object which was mainly used to perform operations such as getChar and setChar.
+The way that the managed object data can be accessed is through the member access operator overload (->) which is a convenient way which allows us to use the smart pointer similarly to how we would use a raw pointer.
+This is not really used however as the pointer is initialised within the my_string constructor so it is already a member and therefore we can use the "." operator instead.
+I left the overloaded member access operator in as I can still create smart_ptrs for other object types where I may be working with the pointer instead of the object instance so it may be handy in the future.
+### my_string class
-- Another key difference in this task is how the my_string class accesses its object data as the pointer is now the smart_ptr class so member access is a template get() function to return the pointer to the object data.
+- The my_string class in this task is very similar to task 1 as the reference counting is now handled by the smart_ptr class.
+The difference is that the my_string object's pointer is now initialised with an instance of the smart_ptr class which manages the objects memory and reference count.
+- Another difference is that the get/setChar functions access the object data through the get() method.

+### Testing

 ![Output of task 4](https://gitlab.uwe.ac.uk/j5-hutton/asp-worksheet-1/-/blob/main/Screenshots/task4_ouput.png)